-- Attendance Office, from a parent or legal guardian, giving permission for the student to leave campus during his/her lunch period. - b.
-Seniors may go to any establishment for lunch once they have obtained a Senior Off-Campus Permit. - c.
-Seniors must present a valid Clovis High School I.D. with an off-campus sticker before leaving campus. - d.
+- 2. Senior Off-Campus Lunch Permit According to Board Policy, seniors must request permission each year from the Governing Board to leave campus for lunch.
+If approved, the procedure is as follows: - a.
+Seniors must bring a signed off-campus permit application (pick up in Attendance Office) to the Attendance Office, from a parent or legal guardian, giving permission for the student to leave campus during his/her lunch period. - b.
+Seniors may go to any establishment for lunch once they have obtained a Senior Off-Campus Permit. - b.
+Seniors must present a valid Clovis High School I.D. with an off-campus sticker before leaving campus. - c.
 Seniors are not permitted to transport underclassmen off-campus for lunch or be in a vehicle with an underclassman.
 Any underclassmen attempting to leave campus during the school day will receive a Saturday school and have their 6 weeks of Senior privileges removed for each offense. - e.
 Seniors in violation of off-campus privileges will have those privileges revoked and/or receive other disciplinary actions. - f.
 Seniors who are not in good standing, failing a class(es), have attendance problems, or who have been placed on non-privilege may have their senior lunch privileges revoked.